 TL;DR

-OpenClaw (formerly Moltbot, originally Clawdbot) is an open-source AI assistant that runs on your own hardware and connects to WhatsApp, Telegram, Slack, email and calendar.
-It hit 100,000 GitHub stars, survived two rebrands, a crypto scam, and then faced a security catastrophe: a critical one-click exploit, 800+ malicious skills stealing crypto keys, and Gartner recommending enterprises block it entirely.
-Cloud providers are racing to offer it anyway.
-The full arc, from hype to security disaster to cautionary tale, shows both the promise and the peril of AI agents in business.
+OpenClaw (formerly Moltbot, originally Clawdbot) is an open-source AI assistant that runs on your own hardware and connects to WhatsApp, Telegram, Slack, email, and calendar.
+In four months it hit 250,000 GitHub stars (surpassing React's 10-year record), survived two rebrands and a crypto scam, faced three critical security vulnerabilities and 1,467 malicious skills in its marketplace, and saw Gartner recommend enterprises block it entirely.
+Then things got bigger: creator Peter Steinberger joined OpenAI, Meta acquired the AI social network that grew around it, NVIDIA built enterprise security tooling for it, Tencent integrated it into WeChat (1 billion+ users), and China's government banned it on state networks.
+The full arc, from weekend project to geopolitical event, shows both the promise and the peril of AI agents in business.

 Update: 1 February 2026